High School Ecology, Conservation and Outreach STEM Camp

 • Knowledge of and deeper connection to the local ecology

-Camp will include structured educational sessions led by faculty and professionals, as well as recreational time and open-ended research time for campers to explore their own interests within ecology and conservation.
+Camp includes structured educational sessions led by faculty and professionals, as well as recreational time and open-ended research time for campers to explore their own interests within ecology and conservation.

 Session topics may include: